* This post may contain affiliate links. Read my disclosure policy here.

 Cut to 3″ by whatever the length of the zipper was.
 If you would like your bag smaller than the zipper than leave it long right now. you can trim it later.

 To save some time and an extra step fold over one edge 1/4 inch to the wrong side and iron.

 Line up the ironed edge to the zipper edge.
 Then sew in place using your zipper foot.
 That way you can get sort of closer to the zipper.
 We didn’t make ours invisible as you can see.

 Repeat for both sides.

-Lay open and flat the sewn strips to one top of the plastic.
+Lay open and flat the sewn strips- Place on top of the plastic.
 Sew this down using 1/4 inch seam allowance.
-Repeat with the other top.
+Repeat with the other side.

 How cute is that?!

 I found these kind of addicting.
 I have a pretty nice collection of different sizes.
 They are each full.